AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 ### Code Example

-It can be seen that various languages' code has been automatically generated on the right side, as shown in the image below:
+It can be seen that various languages' code has been automatically generated on the right side, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/1yk792.png" width="500" class="m-auto"></p>